Third BBNJ Symposium

 Associate Professor in Environmental Law at Griffith University Law School

 Fran Humphries is an Associate Professor at Griffith University, Australia, specialising in biodiversity law, law of the sea and intellectual property.
 She has led large projects on governance of genetic resources, digital sequence information and associated traditional knowledge for governments, NGOs and United Nations organisations.
-She was on the International Council of Environmental Law delegation during the BBNJ treaty intergovernmental conferences and preparatory commission meetings. .
+She was on the International Council of Environmental Law delegation during the BBNJ treaty intergovernmental conferences and preparatory commission meetings.
+She recently led an open access practical guide on the BBNJ Agreement's marine genetic resource obligations: F. Humphries (Ed.)
+(2025) Decoding marine genetic resource governance under the BBNJ Agreement.
+Springer. https://link.springer.com/book/10.1007/978-3-031-72100-7.

 • Marjo Vierros